igroff/epiquery2/README.md

 * The server needs the time zone (`TZ`) set.
 This can be accomplished with the following:

       TZ=UTC make start

-* If the `DEBUG` variable is set in the make test environment, it will break the tests.
+* If the `DEBUG` variable is set when the tests run, it will break the tests.
 To remedy this, use the following:

       DEBUG= make test

 * You need to add the following to your `/etc/hosts` file:

       127.0.0.1  mssql mysql sfdc

 * Create a symlink for the test configuration to the `~/.epiquery2` directory by running the following at the root of the project: